10 Tips For Moving To London: Your Essential 2026 Guide

 Important registrations include:

-• Council tax within your borough
+• Council tax with your borough

 • TV licence if applicable